xcherryio/xcherry/README.md

 - [ ] ResetStateExecution for operation
 - [x] DescribeProcessExecution API
 - [ ] WaitForProcessCompletion API
-- [ ] History events for operation/debugging
+- [ ] More history events for operation/debugging

 ## Future